tchomphoochan/tchomphoochan.github.io/_posts/2023-04-05-htdp-review.md

 #### Space invader example

-The demonstrating example in the book is creating a space invader game: A UFO spawns at a random horizontal position and descends from the top of the screen A tank at the bottom of the screen can be moved left or right by the player.
-The user can press the space bar to "shoot" one bullet. a natural data definition of the game state would have two cases:
+The demonstrating example in the book is creating a space invader game: A UFO spawns at a random horizontal position and descends from the top of the screen.
+A tank at the bottom of the screen can be moved left or right by the player.
+The user can press the space bar to "shoot" one bullet.
+A natural data definition of the game state would have two cases:
 ```scheme
 ; A SIGS (short for Space Invader Game State) is one of:
 ; – (make-aim UFO Tank)